softwaremill/bootzooka/README.md

 To run application, simply clone the source code, enter the directory and type _./run.sh_ or _run.bat_ depends on your OS, navigate your web browser to http://localhost:8080/ and start using the application.

+## How to develop

 If you want to start develop new features, you must have sbt version 0.12.1 installed.
-Enter the same directory and type _sbt_ to start the sbt console.
+Enter the same directory as above and type _sbt_ to start the sbt console.
 Few plugins are already integrated with the project:

 * IDE configuration: we are using the best IDE right now - IntelliJ IDEA - to be able open project with it you must generate project files, you can do that with: _gen-idea_
-* web server: right now Jetty is integrated with the project, you can start it from sbt console with: _container:start_
+* web server: right now Jetty is integrated with the project, you can start it from the sbt console with: _container:start_

-* storage: there are two implementations - in-memory and mongo - you must install MongoDB and start it before starting the application (when started with run.sh/run.bat the in-memory storage is used)
+There are two implementations of storage - in-memory and mongo - you must install MongoDB and start it before starting the application (when started with run.sh/run.bat the in-memory storage is used)

 ### Useful sbt commands

 * _compile_ - compile the whole project
 * _test_ - run all the tests
 * _project &lt;sub-project-name&gt;_ - switch context to given sub-project, then all the commands will be execute only for that sub-project, thus can be also achived with: _&lt;sub-project-name&gt;/test_